Jasminewong92/Jiemin-Huang.github.io/README.md

 _Clinical Research Assistant_<br>

-Liaising with doctors/investigators on conducting the clinical trial.
-Monitoring the trial throughout its duration.
-Ensuring each center has the trial materials.
-Verification of the data entered on the CRFs.
-Ensuring the projects run on the requirement of schedule and quality.
+Liaised with doctors/investigators on conducting the clinical trial.\
+Monitored the trial throughout its duration.
+Ensuring each center has the trial materials.\
+Verification of the data entered on the CRFs.\
+Ensured the projects run on the requirement of schedule and quality.\